 Thanks to the amazing people at RMHC (CNI Branch), our team was given the opportunity, on August 17th, 2019, to host a "back to school" party for the children and families staying at the house in downtown Chicago.

 Our initial goal during the visit, was to bring a positive atmosphere to an inherently unfortunate circumstance.
 The “Balloons” mantra has always been to tap into the good memories and moments from our childhood and bring that energy full circle, as an adult— in other words, to pursue today’s dreams with childhood tenacity and contentment.

-With that being said, It was always important to us that we weren’t just another “Urban Streetwear” brand.
 We wanted to help make a difference in the lives of those who might be experiencing early challenges and we were fortunate enough to sit down with Jack Gilhooly from the Ronald McDonald House Charities and share with each other our individual objectives.
 It was immediately apparent that our visions aligned and together, we could truly make a positive impact.